-- Remember that the ends of your hair are the oldest and most delicate, so keep them moisturized, split end free and tucked away from damage
+- Remember that the ends of your hair are the oldest and most delicate, so keep them moisturized.
+As well as split end free and tucked away from damage

 - Use less heat on your hair.
-Limit your hairs exposure to heat to 4 or less times a year
+Limit your hair’s exposure to heat to 4 or fewer times a year

 - Alternate weekly between deep conditioning treatments and moisture and protein to keep your hair moisturized and strong

-Stretch your chemical treatments to 8-10 weeks or longer if your can manage.
-This will prevent over processing and damage to the hair.
+Stretch your chemical treatments to 8-10 weeks or longer if you can manage.
+This will prevent overprocessing and damage to the hair.

-Moisturize your hair nightly with a water-based moisturizer.
+Moisturize your African hair nightly with a water-based moisturizer.

 Cut split ends in order to keep your hair healthy.
 Always use hair scissors and not kitchen scissors.